bioinf/Gematria/README.md

 *  `-o, --output`   Prefix of output files generated with GeMaTrIA.
 *  `-l, --length`   Read length (default is 100).
 *  `-r, --read`     Reads type parameters in the following format: S (for single-end reads) **or** N:mu:sigma (for Normal distribution of insertions size) **or** U:min:max (for Uniform distribution of insertion size).
 Default is a single-end mode.
-*  `-f, --formats`  List of required output formats separated with commas (**without spaces**), e.g. format1,format2,... etc. Supported formats are Wig, bigWig, Bed, bigBed, TDF.
+*  `-f, --formats`  List of required output formats separated with commas (**without spaces**), e.g. format1,format2,... etc. Supported formats are Wig, bigWig, Bed, bigBed, TDF, ALL (for generation of track in all available formats).
 Default is bigWig.
 *  `-m, --mat`      Save debug data in Matlab MAT format.
 *  `-t, --threads`  Number of threads (**please, note, that multithreading for large genomes is still under debugging**).